 Beginner lessons are typically 30 minutes.
 As each student progresses through the first year of study it is highly recommended to have lessons that last 45 minutes.
 This enables the student and teacher to have enough time to review, learn, and work on content such as technique, repertoire, musical concepts, and theory.
+Advanced students should be in lessons lasting one hour.
 Each student is unique however, so talk to your instructor if you are unsure of your child’s needs.

 Students in the academy receive a well rounded education.
 We teach from a variety of styles including but not limited to classical, folk, broadway, jazz, blues, and pop.
 Composition and improvisation are also included in order to cultivate the vast creativity within your child!